jduckett/duck_map/GUIDE.md

 five sitemaps including the default.

     MyApp::Application.routes.draw do

+      root to: 'home#index'                   # default sitemap   /sitemap.xml
+      resources :faqs

       namespace :products do

         sitemap do                            # /products/sitemap.xml
-          namespace :video do
-            sitemap do                        # /products/video/sitemap.xml
-              sitemap :bluray do              # /products/video/bluray.xml
-                resources :blu_ray_players
-              end

-              resources :dvd_players
+          resources :papers
-              resources :accessories
+          resources :pencils
-            end
-          end

           namespace :audio do

             sitemap do                        # /products/audio/sitemap.xml
+              resources :accessories
               resources :head_phones
               resources :speakers
+            end

+          end

+          namespace :video do

+            sitemap do                        # /products/video/sitemap.xml

               resources :accessories
+              resources :dvd_players

+              sitemap :bluray do              # /products/video/bluray.xml
+                resources :bluray_players
               end

             end
-          resources :papers
-          resources :pencils

           end

         end

-      root :to => 'home#index'                # included in the default sitemap: /sitemap.xml
-      resources :faqs

       end

+    end

+- The default sitemap includes the root url and FAQs.
 - Products sitemap includes paper and pencils.
+  - Products/audio includes head_phones, speakers, and accessories.
   - Products/video includes dvd_players and accessories.
   - Products/video/bluray includes blu_ray_players.
 Notice that the sitemap block includes the name: bluray.
 If we would have excluded the name, the routes within the block would have simply been added to /products/video/sitemap.xml and /products/video/bluray.xml would never be defined.
-  - Products/audio includes head_phones, speakers, and accessories.
-- The default sitemap includes the root url and FAQs.

 ### Nested Resources
-DuckMap provides support for nested resources, however, they could become a little tricky depending on your app.
-The important thing to understand is that the target model object is ultimately responsible for providing the values required by any particular nested route.
-The mechanism used to provide these values is: {DuckMap::SitemapObject#sitemap_capture_segments sitemap_capture_segments}.
+I think the easiest way to explain sitemaps with nested resources is to explain the process from a high level.

+When a sitemap is built:

+- The sitemap controller kicks in, builds a list of routes the sitemap should contain and loops through the routes.
+- for each route:
+  - automagically determine the controller and model used for the route.  if specified by the developer, use those values.
+  - ask the controller for all of the attributes for the url node.
+    - controller asks the model for attributes when building the actual canonical url for the node.
+    - model responds by populating a Hash with key/value pairs representing the segments of a route.

-The following configuration:
+Given the following configuration:

     MyApp::Application.routes.draw do